-When we set off from Ireland, the vision of ‘living the dream’ didn’t involve any part where we would be sleeping living in a tent, surviving the frosty Queensland winter on kangaroo beef and cheap rum.
+When we set off from Ireland, the vision of ‘living the dream’ didn’t involve any part where we would be sleeping living in a tent, working in close quarters with a variety of Australian animals, surviving the frosty Queensland winter on kangaroo beef and cheap rum.
 Once the morning chill had bowed to the rising sun, we’d spend the day fighting through thorny trees for citrus fruit as sweat, blood and rum streamed from our sun-scorched skin.

 I don’t know if I can do this for three months.
 It feels like we’re wasting our whole time in Australia.
 We’ve ruined it for ourselves.

 I struggled to counter Paddy’s dejection.
 A few days in, I had to admit that this wasn’t what I had expected.